SRI-CSL/yices2/doc/sphinx/source/api-types.rst

      typedef struct model_s model_t;

-   A model is a mapping from uninterpreted terms to constant values that can be atomic values, constant tuples, or functions.
+   A model is a mapping from uninterpreted terms to constant values.
    Models can be constructed from a context after checking that the context is satisfiable, or using an explicit model-construction function.